 Everyone on Earth scans their inbox the same way.
 Without exception.

-I’m going to show you how to turn this ugly reality into a shockingly refreshing approach to LinkedIn InMail prospecting.
-Literally.
-What you’ll learn will be like a breath of fresh air to your prospects.
-It’s THAT cool!!!
+Lately, my students are turning this ugly reality into a refreshing approach to LinkedIn InMail prospecting.
+The communications method they’re learning is a breath of fresh air to their prospects.
+It’s that cool.

 SUBJECT: Can we talk?